mittelmark/tclmain/doc/tclmain.md

 ```

 The  advantage of this approach is that the developer has not to create a new
 file, the file can be still called  directly  using `tclsh  pkgname.tcl args`
 syntax as well after  installation using the `tclmain -m pkgname args` syntax.
 An other  advantage is that the main  procedure is now part of the package and
-can be documented  within the package as well and can be as well utilized from
+can be documented  within the package and can be as well utilized from
 other Tcl code  directly by calling the main  function  with the argv list or
 with other, developer created lists.

 The disadvantage of this approach is that  without  loading  the  package the Tcl
-interpreter  would not know exactly  which of all the packages  provides  this
+interpreter  would not know exactly  which of all the packages  provide  this
 functionality.
-You could for instance just search for all file which ends with
+You could for instance just search for all files ending with
-`_main.tcl` to find the Tcl applications within package.
+`_main.tcl` to find the Tcl applications within your installed packages.

 ### The main file approach